AherRahul/portfolio-v1/content/articles/frontend-system-design-1-4.md

 6. **Structured and Hierarchical Data:** GraphQL organizes data in a structured and logical way.
 7. **Strongly Typed Language:** GraphQL uses a schema that defines data types, reducing errors.
 8. **Fewer Mistakes:** With type checking, there’s less room for errors in requests and responses.
-9. **Introspection:** Unlike REST APIs, where you need to document endpoints, GraphQL comes with built-in introspection for easy exploration.
+9. **Introspection:** Unlike REST API, where you need to document endpoints, GraphQL comes with built-in introspection for easy exploration.
 10. **Real-Time Capabilities:** GraphQL supports subscriptions for real-time updates.